vvscode/docs/docs/mms/mm7-service/mm7-service-introduction.md

 ---
 title: Introduction
+excerpt: >-
-excerpt: 'Get introduced to the features and capabilities that the Sinch MM7 API offers.
+  Get introduced to the features and capabilities that the Sinch MM7 API offers.
   Send and receive rich multimedia content.
-Read more.'
+Read more.
 next:
   pages:
     - mm7-service-mm7_submit